Picovoice/porcupine/README.md

 ### Python Demos

-Install [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) and then the demo package
+Install [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) and then the demo package:

 ```bash
 sudo pip3 install pvporcupinedemo
 ```

-With a working microphone connected to your device run the following in the terminal
+With a working microphone connected to your device run the following in the terminal:

 ```shell
 porcupine_demo_mic --keywords porcupine